MikeOuroumis/mobile-game-store-react-native/README.md

 ## If I had more time

 - I would use Typescript
-- I would implement the functionallity for the premium currency
+- I would write some tests
-- I would write better and more maintainable code than this one
+- I would write better and more maintainable code

 That's it!
 I hope you like it!